lobs-core Β· Standalone Agent Runtime

 Workflow Visualization

-Visual DAG renderer showing active workflow steps, completed nodes, and pending branches in real time.
+Active workflow steps, completed nodes, and pending branches are visible in the dashboard.

 Task Inspector